m2lines/L96_demo/paper.md

 # Acknowledgements
 This work is supported by the generosity of Eric and Wendy Schmidt by recommendation of Schmidt Futures, as part of its Virtual Earth System Research Institute (VESRI).
+MAB acknowledges support from National Science Foundation's AGS-PRF Fellowship Award (AGS2218197).

 # References